Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cấp cứu bệnh nhân thủng ruột do uống thuốc còn nguyên vỉ - Ảnh 2.

 Foreign bodies are medicines stored in blister packs that often have many sharp edges.
-Digestive juices cannot destroy them, so they will cause serious damage to the digestive tract at many locations they pass through.
+Digestive juices cannot destroy them, so they will cause serious damage to the digestive tract at many places they pass through.
 More seriously, the damage can extend to a section of the intestine and must be removed.

 Cấp cứu bệnh nhân thủng ruột do uống thuốc còn nguyên vỉ - Ảnh 3.